tedder/interview-code-tests/README.md

 This is the start of a repository for coding test problems that can be given to software engineering candidates.

+# Undocumented/half-baked ideas

+* Some sort of problem that is already in a framework but needs modification to add features.
+More accuriately resembles real-world.
+* Code that checks this repository for licensing information.

 # Frequently asked questions